astaiglesia/enterprise-poc/docs/portal.md

 ### structure the modal
 modal elements should be direct children of the body, and siblings to the root div
-- create a modal component with subcomponents
+- create a Modal Component with subcomponents
   - these may be code split for reusability
   - create a ModalBackdrop component
   - create a ModalOverlay component